BES Woodland Stewardship

 To stabilize the BES grounds, we will take action through a sustained combination of the following:

-• Recurring and sustained BES PTA sponsored workday events (register for an upcoming event!) to stabilize of woodlands through removal of NNIs from the entire grounds.
+• Recurring and sustained BES PTA sponsored workday events to stabilize of woodlands through removal of NNIs from the entire grounds.
 Follow Montgomery Co.
 Park NNI removal strategies that utilize volunteer effort.

-• Partner with local organizations who help facilitate this work (e.g. Little Falls Watershed Alliance) and volunteer labor groups (SSL Hours, Boy/Girl scout troops, neighborhood organizations, etc)
+• Partner with local organizations who help facilitate this work (e.g. Little Falls Watershed Alliance, Bannockburn Civic Association)

 • Use workday events as opportunities to share with our community the damage NNIs are doing and how we can stop it.
 NNIs are vulnerable and we have advantages to exploit.
 They are successful in our community, due to our inaction.